winglang/wing/libs/wingsdk/CONTRIBUTING.md

 This is a [CDK for Terraform], [JSII], [Projen] project.
 In a nutshell:

 * [CDK for Terraform] ("cdktf") is a framework for defining Terraform infrastructure in familiar programming languages like TypeScript, Python, Java, C#, and Go.
 * [JSII] is a tool that wraps over the TypeScript compiler that makes it possible to consume the library in multiple languages.
 JSII code is TypeScript code, but with extra type checks.
-[1]
+In practice, the main difference from ordinary TypeScript is that you cannot use advanced TypeScript types like `Partial` or generics in public APIs.
 * [Projen] is a tool for managing project configuration.
 There is a `.projenrc.ts` file which generates `package.json` and other files.
 You can modify it and run `npx projen` to regenerate the resources.

-> [1] Currently we only use JSII to compile preflight code.
-Inflight code and code for the Wing simulator is compiled with plain TypeScript.
+If you are not touching configuration files, you don't need to worry about this.

 [CDK for Terraform]: https://github.com/hashicorp/terraform-cdk
 [JSII]: https://github.com/aws/jsii
 [Projen]: https://github.com/projen/projen

-Unless otherwise specified, all  instructions below will assume you are running commands from the `libs/wingsdk` folder.

 ### `src` folder